foodfight/showz/scripts/episode69-bestpractices.md

 * Attirbute precedence levels - there are 15.
 Which should be used / avoided?
   * attributes as scalar values, arrays, hashes.
 Any to be avoided?

-* Databags
+* Databags & Sensitive data
   * Use or not?
   * Encrypted Data Bags - when, where, and how is it appropriate to use them?

-* Sensitive Data solutions
   * Encrypted Data Bags, ChefVault - how to decide best solution?

 * Community / Reusable Cookbooks